markwolfeman/ist653/calendar.markdown

 - [Filenaming & Embedded Metadata "Managing Digital Assets"](https://www.albany.edu/~mwolfe/ist653/unit4/filenaming_and_embedded_metadata.pptx) [.ppt]

 Technology / Exercise  **Due June 6/6**
 - Install software and experiment on a folder of photos.
 Make sure your folder of images has been backed up or are not important!
-Following the two videos above (Renamer and Batche edit with PhotoScape), and complete a similar task on your own.
+Following the two videos above (Renamer and Batch edit with PhotoScape), and complete a similar task on your own.
 Please use Renamer and PhotoScape, but you can use Adobe Bridge or FastStone if you wish, but I will not create or link to videos for their use.

 Windows